roboconf/roboconf.github.io/en/developer-guide/ipojo-model.md

 > we kept everything in the agent (and in the DM).
 By having a component for the messaging client,
 > we could have directly shared the messaging client between these two bundles.

-A specific thing on the agent is that **there are 2 agent components**.
+A specific thing on the agent is that **there are 2 agent use cases**.
-Once is the **default** one, that uses plug-ins and works with the monitoring component.
-The second one is a light component that is used only for in-memory deployment.
-This second agent type is associated with the **roboconf-target-in-memory** target handler (on the DM side).
-Basically, when used, this extension creates new instances of the **roboconf-agent-in-memory** component.
-This is convenient for unit tests and to debug Roboconf's internal mechanism.

-> Even if there are 2 components for the agent, there is only one Java class behind.
-> What changes is the configuration for this class when it is instantiated by iPojo.
+By default, agents are launched and configured through Karaf.
+However, the **in-memory** target creates and configures agent instances on the fly (and through iPojo factories).
+In both cases, it is the same Java class behind.
+Only its configuration changes.